Frequently Asked Questions

 - This PM session allows you to take Periods 0, 1, 2, 3, and 4 at your home school (LAHS or MVHS) for classes not covered by Freestyle (Math, Science, Language, History, etc.)

 - This PM session does NOT accommodate students who wish to participate in an afternoon activity such as sports - because classes end late in the day.
-With our current schedule, classes normally end M, W, F @ 3:40, Tu @ 2:15, Thu @ 3:00 which may conflict with after school activities - so your better choice would be to take AM classes if you do have afternoon conflicts.
-Open Labs at Freestyle are when students can come and freely use the equipment and are usually scheduled from after school to 6:00 pm each weekday on particular weeks prior to exhibitions.
+With our schedule, classes may conflict with after school activities - so your better choice would be to take AM classes if you do have afternoon conflicts.

 Current Juniors are automatically admitted to Freestyle for their Senior year and current Juniors will have first choice as to which block (AM or PM session) to attend Freestyle during their Senior Year.
 Any other remaining Senior seats will be filled in with new incoming Senior students.
 More info about first year senior classes.